 1. Cost Reimbursement or Fixed Price Award: Selection of the type of award (cost reimbursement or fixed price) is based upon various factors, such as (1) award instrument selected, (2) type of research to be performed, (3) the contractor's experience maintaining cost records, and (4) the ability to detail and allocate proposed costs and performance of the work.
 Cost-type awards are most commonly used because of their suitability in supporting research and development efforts as they permit some flexibility in the redirection of efforts due to recent research experiment results or changes in Army guidance.
 Fixed-price-type awards are used when the research project costs can be estimated accurately, the services to be rendered are reasonably definite, and the amount of property, if any, is fixed.
 The negotiated price is not subject to any adjustment on the basis of the Applicant's cost experience in performing the contract.
-An Applicant may propose either cost-reimbursable or fixed-price contract arrangements as well as assistance awards but the award type may vary in accordance with relevant factors as determined by ARI and ACC (APG) RTP Division.
+An Applicant may propose either cost-reimbursable or fixed-price contract arrangements.
+Assistance awards such as Grants or Cooperative Agreements may be arranged as well, but the award type may vary in accordance with relevant factors as determined by ARI and ACC (APG) RTP Division.
 Grants and Cooperative Agreement awards will be cost reimbursable without profit or fee.